 Post-traumatic stress disorder (PTSD)

-Post-traumatic stress disorder is a reaction to exposure to very stressful and traumatising events.
-People experience flashbacks, panic attacks and other acute symptoms.
-It can be treated, so it is important to get expert help.
+Post-traumatic stress disorder (PTSD) is a condition that can develop after exposure to extremely stressful and traumatising events.
+People experiencing PTSD may have symptoms such as flashbacks or panic attacks.
+PTSD can be treated, so it is important to seek help and support.

 Symptoms of PTSD